DataBiosphere/terra-axon-examples/dataproc/archive/README.md

 # Dataproc + Hail on Enterprise Terra

+**The examples in this directory are obsolete and will not work with new workspaces**.

 This example shows how to get started with Dataproc + Hail on Enterprise Terra.

 - The [create_hail_cluster.ipynb](./create_hail_cluster.ipynb) notebook shows how to start up a Dataproc cluster with Hail installed, how to submit batch jobs to the cluster, and how to run an interactive analysis via a JupyterLab server on a cluster node.